-The information here primarily for the WG and WB series carburetors.
-The WB series and some others have an adjustable main jet which must be adjusted with great care because of the ease with which the engine can be leaned out – and burned up.
-This is the primary reason why the WG series has a fixed main jet.
+The information here primarily for the WG and WB carburetors.
+The WB and some others have an adjustable main jet which must be adjusted with great care because of the ease with which the engine can be leaned out – and burned up.
+Some motor manufacturers put a seal on the main jet so pilots do not burn up their engines.
+This is the primary reason why the WG has a fixed main jet.
 For additional info of the history of the WG carburetors, see the midrange tuning page.

 For a QUICK lesson in how a diaphragm carburetor works, study this guide by ZAMA pages 2-4.
-Note: the WG-8 and WG-37 do not have primer bulbs so you can ignore that section of the guide.
-The WG-8 does not have an adjustable high speed jet but a fixed main jet.
+The ZAMA and the Walbro are not identical in design, but mostly so.
+Note: the WG and WB do not have primer bulbs so you can ignore that section of the ZAMA guide.
+Unlike the WB, the WG does not have an adjustable high speed jet but a fixed main jet.
 I highly recommend that pilots actually learn a little about how these carburetors work before trying to adjust or repair them.

-If you experiencing problems with your carburetor, see the performance problem page quick fuel system test for some simple things you can do to see if the carburetor is functioning correctly.
+If you are experiencing problems with your carburetor, see the performance problem page quick fuel system test for some simple things you can do to see if the carburetor is functioning correctly. t

 Before doing anything, rebuild the carburetor if it has not been done recently or when it was done is unknown.

 The Walbro WG and the WB carburetors are (25) year old obsolete chainsaw carburetors.
 This is why pilots often have headaches with their engines.